Grindr: Scripted shows

-In the March 21, 2013 episode of American musical television series Glee titled "Guilty Pleasures," main character Santana mentions Grindr to lead character Kurt after he says he ordered a "boyfriend pillow" online.
+In the March 21, 2013, episode of American musical television series Glee titled "Guilty Pleasures," main character Santana mentions Grindr to lead character Kurt after he says he ordered a "boyfriend pillow" online.

 In January 2014, HBO debuted Looking, an American comedy-drama television series that followed the professional and personal lives of three openly gay close friends living in San Francisco, California.
 The series name is based on a term that originated in online platforms like Grindr to state or ask whether one is cruising for a hookup.
 Grindr was commonly referenced in the series, which ran for two seasons until its finale on March 22, 2015.
 In September 2019, The Guardian ranked Looking among the "100 Greatest TV shows of the 21st century".

-In the October 23, 2014 episode of American legal thriller television series How to Get Away with Murder, main character Connor (an openly gay intern at a high-profile law firm) uses a gay hookup app called "Humpr" (a sly reference to real-life Grindr) to goad a juror to admit that he is pro-cop in order to get him removed from the jury of a case he is trying.
+In the October 23, 2014, episode of American legal thriller television series How to Get Away with Murder, main character Connor (an openly gay intern at a high-profile law firm) uses a gay hookup app called "Humpr" (a sly reference to real-life Grindr) to goad a juror to admit that he is pro-cop in order to get him removed from the jury of a case he is trying.

-In February 2016, an episode of the American animated sitcom Family Guy featured main character Peter Griffin joining Grindr to connect with guys to feed him grinder sandwiches through bathroom glory holes.
+Also in Europe, Grindr has been a pop-cultural reference point: in 2015 on the Danish series Rita, the title character invites her son to speak at her high school about being gay, and in response to a question about how he knows who he can hit on, the 18-year-old says: “Well, you can always [just] give it a try.
+Or you can try to find someone on Grindr,” before taking out his phone to explain the app to the classroom.
+In 2016, the Norwegian series Skam began its third season with Isak coming out and downloading Grindr, on which he becomes quickly overwhelmed.